TaruDesigns/BLELightsNoPairing/README.md

 After grabbing data from 3 different remotes:

-- First Byte: "Type" is 0xFF
+- First Byte: "Type" is 0xFF -> Turns out this isn't actually needed, first two bytes will always be 0x1EFF
 - Following bytes: 0x5655
 - The next bytes are as follows:
   - 11 bytes of static data: 188752b65f2b5e00fc3151 -> Same for every remote